 This stunning restaurant was recently named one of the most beautiful in the world, and it is easy to see why.

 But it isn’t all style over substance – the German Gymnasium offers a gorgeous afternoon tea.

 Choose from the ‘German’ or ‘Austrian’ options, each offering different sandwich fillings and cakes.
-Cost is £18.50 per person.
+The cost is £18.50 per person.

 55 Aldwych, Holborn, WC2B 4BB – Closest Undergrounds: Temple or Holborn